The most important factor attorneys need to survive is having access to work.

 I have no idea why this is, but I suspect the reasons the legal hiring world treats unemployed and underemployed attorneys so poorly is because they believe there is something wrong with the unemployed attorney:

-The way they see it, if an attorney was serious about being an attorney they never would have left their job without securing a new one.
+The way they see it, if an attorney was serious about being an attorney they would never have left their job without securing a new one.
 Here is how the thought process goes …

 - If the attorney left their job without a new job, they must have been fired.